 The following documents are also of use:

-Students who are interested in registering for the Access and Equity Program, or are interested in knowing more, are invited to make an appointment with an Access and Equity Officer on their local campus.
-If, during the course of your studies, you are injured or suffer an ongoing medical condition that impacts on your studies, you should also contact an Access and Equity Officer for services and advice.
+Students who are interested in registering for the Access and Equity Program, or are interested in knowing more, are invited to discuss their circumstances with the National Student Affairs Manager.
+If, during the course of your studies, you are injured or suffer an ongoing medical condition that impacts on your studies, you should also contact us for services and advice.

 Endeavour’s Access and Equity Program is designed to assist students with a disability, mental health or medical condition, students who identify as having English as a Second Language (ESL) or students who need additional support in order to participate fairly and equally in their studies at Endeavour.